Is Trump right to fear election fraud?

 Trump’s plan, the cornerstone of his campaign, is to send them back.
 If they want to move to America, they have to go home and start the process lawfully.
 In the meantime, Republicans are worried that illegal migrants are being registered to vote and their harvested ballots may help Harris win battleground states.

 However, some GOP officials I’ve spoken with say there’s little evidence yet of mass registration of the Biden-Harris administration’s illegal migrants.
 At present, say my sources, the migrants are largely being relocated to Democrat-run states and cities, replacing Americans who vacated these areas in the last few years, driven out by draconian Covid lockdowns and mandates.
 These millions of Americans have left the Democratic enclaves on the East and West coast and moved to the sunbelt and other Republican-dominated regions to free themselves from the policies that have made life more dangerous and expensive.
-To win elections and hold power, so the theory goes, the Democrats need to keep the borders open, maybe forever.
+That exodus is a problem for Democrats since congressional seats are allocated according to population size.
+When conservative voters leave majority Democratic regions in droves as they have recently, those areas lose seats.
+And so, to win elections and hold power, so the theory goes, the Democrats need to keep the borders open, maybe forever.

 This is why Trump supporters believe that the election will decide whether America remains a real country, with secure borders and secure elections, or is destined rather to become a tax farm for oligarchs in a geographical zone ruled by a single party.
 It’s no wonder Americans are on edge — Harris voters are worried that Hitler will be re-elected, and Trump supporters fear a repeat of 2020 that will lead to an unrecognisable America.
 Accordingly, voters are more galvanised by the electoral process than ever before, watching polls like political professionals.